-7. Children with special educational needs, disabilities or physical health issues
+6. Children with special educational needs, disabilities or physical health issues

-Children with special educational needs and/or disabilities (SEND) or certain health conditions are more vulnerable to abuse and neglect and can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect experienced by this group of children, which can include:
+Children with special educational needs and/or disabilities (SEND) or certain health conditions are more vulnerable to abuse, exploitation and neglect and can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse, exploitation and neglect experienced by this group of children, which can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's special needs, disability or condition without further exploration; - the potential for children with SEND or certain medical conditions being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children, possibly without outwardly showing any signs; and - communication barriers and difficulties for children overcoming those barriers to report their experiences.
+- assumptions that indicators of possible abuse, exploitation or neglect such as behaviour, mood and injury relate to the child's special needs, disability or condition without further exploration; - the potential for children with SEND or certain medical conditions being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children, possibly without outwardly showing any signs; and - communication barriers and difficulties for children overcoming those barriers to report their experiences.

-At Clapham Terrace Primary, we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, by daily logs if required for SEND and children needing additional support.
-Teachers are available in addition to this at the end of each day.
-Our pastoral team are available daily and key staff are on the playground each morning to be able to facilitate this.
+At Clapham Terrace Primary and Nursery we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
 All staff are trained to manage these additional barriers to ensure this group of children are appropriately safeguarded.

-8. Children with mental health needs
+7. Children with mental health needs

-All staff are trained to be aware that mental health problems can, in some cases, be an indicator that a child has suffered, is suffering or is at risk of suffering abuse, neglect or exploitation.
+All staff are trained to be aware that mental health problems can, in some cases, be an indicator that a child has suffered, is suffering or is at risk of suffering abuse, exploitation or neglect.
 Staff are not expected or trained to diagnose mental health conditions or issues but they will record and report any concerns about a child's mental health to the Designated Safeguarding Lead as with any other safeguarding concern.

-Where children have suffered abuse, neglect or other potentially traumatic adverse childhood experiences including exploitation and child on child abuse, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Where children have suffered abuse, exploitation, neglect or other potentially traumatic adverse childhood experiences including child on child abuse, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Staff are trained to be aware of how such experiences can impact children's mental health, behaviour, and education.
 Children who are experiencing mental health problems are also more likely to experience isolation and to miss education, which can render them vulnerable to abuse including child on child abuse (online and face to face), grooming and exploitation; and susceptible to radicalisation.

-The senior lead for mental health at this school is Anoushka Clarkson.
+The Senior lead for mental health is Anoushka Clarkson.

-Early Help and use of the Early Help Pathway to Change process
+8. Early Help and use of the Early Help Pathway

-Keeping Children Safe in Education 2023 highlights that school staff are uniquely placed to identify concerns about children early, help them, promote their welfare and prevent concerns from escalating.
+Keeping Children Safe in Education 2024 highlights that school staff are uniquely placed to identify concerns about children early, help them, promote their welfare and prevent concerns from escalating.

 The school recognises that providing timely pastoral support and early help is more effective in promoting the welfare of children than reacting later.
-Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Keeping Children Safe in Education 2023 emphasises that all staff should be aware of the early help process and understand their role in it.
-All school staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using Green Forms(see section 24 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
+Early help is support as soon as a problem emerges for children of all ages that improves a family's resilience and outcomes; or reduces the chance of a problem getting worse.
+Keeping Children Safe in Education 2024 emphasises that all staff should be aware of the early help process and understand their role in it.
+All school staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using Green Forms (see section 24 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.